powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

 worse across the open point (whether involving phases or shields), so when work is being performed on one side, workers could cover the other side with an insulating blanket.

-The option "Connect phases together" connects the phase of the worked cable to help evaluate touch voltages once the phases have been joined back together.

 This app only models one induction hazard.
 Another scenario that can cause touch potentials is a ground potential rise in the substation.
 This can happen for a